 How to secure your SDLC using automation?
 Get started with your Free Demo

 This typically occurs due to the improper configuration of the application leading to various flaws.
 Therefore, this vulnerability can result in much the same risks as vulnerabilities associated with permission breaches.

 This issue should be addressed as soon as possible, to ensure continued smooth and risk free operation of the website.

 #7 Cross-site scripting (XSS):

-This issue occurs when the attackers take advantage of the dynamic elements of the website to then proceed to ‘hijack’ the browser and computer of the user.
+This occurs when attackers take the advantage of executing scripts in the users system and then ‘hijack’ the browser and computer of the user.

 This threat must be kept at bay, as this is one of the basic and vital issues, as far as user trust and relationships are concerned.

 Sensitive data can be exposed & made available to attackers when untrusted data is being serialized and deserialized.
 This might even lead to remote code execution.